MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Environment_Variables.md

 - PSModuleAnalysisCachePath

-  PowerShell provides control over the file that is used to cache data about a module, such as the commands it exports.
+  PowerShell provides control over the file that is used to cache data about modules and their cmdlets.
 The cache is read at startup while searching for a command and is written on a background thread sometime after a module is imported.

   Default location of the cache is: